-Console access is the one which is used by every one to access the service via web UI.
+Console access is the one that is used by everyone to access the service via web UI.

 AWS allows us to provision and use their services using two different ways,

 1, Programmatic access

 Programmatic access is helpful for DevOps Engineers to automate the infra creation and maintenance.
 Also, this is helpful for developers to communicate with AWS services from their application.

 In most of the cases, applications need to communicate with some AWS resources like S3 or DynamoDB to get or POST some data.
 In that case, we can use programmatic access to connect to the application, But this method is not recommended to hard code access keys and secret keys inside the application.
 Better we can go with ec2 role-based authentication or AWS STS.

 How to create access key and secret key to use programmatic access:

 When we create a user it will ask us to provide programmatic access to user and we can provide access by enabling the programmatic access flag,

 ==> First access keys and secret will be created when we create the user,

 It is not possible to have more than two active keys at the same time, It is highly recommended to recycle your access keys periodically.